 Men in Black II: after Serleena assumes human form as a lingerie model.
 She is attacked by a man with a knife, who licks her face and tells her she tastes good and drags her behind a bush, with clear malicious intent.
 So we don't feel too bad when she effortlessly turns the tables on the guy and swallows him whole, then proceeds to spit him out and steal his clothes when she realizes that she gained an immense gut as a result of eating him.

 And again in Men in Black 3.
-Seems to be a recurring pattern.
+It seems to be a recurring pattern.
 The villains would first kill someone who honestly deserved it, then follow through with someone who DOESN'T. This villain did it faster than the others.

 The death of Mrs. Carmody in The Mist is probably the only joyous moment in the entire film, being as she very nearly got the protagonist's little boy killed.
 Also everyone in the supermarket could possibly count, if they also eventually succumb to the mist creatures.